nathanathan/Interview/README.md

 TODO:
 -----

-0. Older adroid device does not seem to be seeking correctly.
-1. Make page links work in explorer
-2. Fix filter/sort in explorer
+1. Fix sort in explorer
-3. Make page links open a menu?
+2. Make page links open a menu in explorer, with options to view the original question or filter by it?
-4. Introduce another type of marker beside log items for marking themes.*
+3. Introduce another type of marker beside log items for marking themes.*
-5. Add way to generate guides without using html.
+4. Add way to generate guides without using html.
 Maybe something like xlsform?
 (Also generate sidenav that shows where you are in the interview.*)
-6. Add recording notice at start?
+5. Add recording notice at start.
-7. Fix multiple timeline marker select bug
+6. Older adroid device does not seem to be seeking correctly.

 *Thanks to Beth K for these ideas.